kubernetes/community/contributors/design-proposals/resource-management/device-plugin.md

 // - Allocate allows Device Plugin to run device specific operations on
 //   the Devices requested
 message AllocateRequest {
+	repeated ContainerAllocateRequest container_requests = 1;
+}

+message ContainerAllocateRequest {
 	repeated string devicesIDs = 1;
 }

+// AllocateResponse includes the artifacts that needs to be injected into
+// a container for accessing 'deviceIDs' that were mentioned as part of
+// 'AllocateRequest'.
 // Failure Handling:
 // if Kubelet sends an allocation request for dev1 and dev2.
 // Allocation on dev1 succeeds but allocation on dev2 fails.
 // The Device plugin should send a ListAndWatch update and fail the
 // Allocation request
 message AllocateResponse {
-	repeated DeviceRuntimeSpec spec = 1;
+	repeated ContainerAllocateResponse container_responses = 1;
 }

-// ListAndWatch returns a stream of List of Devices
-// Whenever a Device state change or a Device disappears, ListAndWatch
-// returns the new list
-message ListAndWatchResponse {
+message ContainerAllocateResponse {
+	// List of environment variable to be set in the container to access one of more devices. map<string, string> envs = 1;
+	// Mounts for the container.
+	repeated Mount mounts = 2;
+	// Devices for the container.
-	repeated Device devices = 1;
+	repeated DeviceSpec devices = 3;
+	// Container annotations to pass to the container runtime map<string, string> annotations = 4;
 }

-// The list to be added to the CRI spec message DeviceRuntimeSpec {
+// Mount specifies a host volume to mount into a container.
+// where device library or tools are installed on host and container message Mount {
-	string ID = 1;
+	// Path of the mount within the container. string container_path = 1;

-	// List of environment variable to set in the container. map<string, string> envs = 2;
+	// Path of the mount on the host. string host_path = 2;
-	// Mounts for the container.
-	repeated Mount mounts = 3;
-	// Devices for the container
-	repeated DeviceSpec devices = 4;
+	// If set, the mount is read-only. bool read_only = 3;
 }

 // DeviceSpec specifies a host device to mount into a container.